antononcube/Swift-StreamsBlendingRecommender/README.md

-# Swift-StreamsBlendingRecommender
+# StreamsBlendingRecommender

-Swift implementation of a Streams Blending Recommender (SBR).
+A description of this package.